 All partner universities are moving temporarily from on-campus to online learning in order to secure academic continuity.

-In mid-March, Ghent University announced that online education is prolonged until the end of the summer term.
+In mid-March, Ghent University announced that online education is prolonged until the end of the summer term 2021.
 Students can find more information about alternative teaching methods and the support.
 On-campus examinations are foreseen to start in June, but for updates please click here.

 LSE offers detailed guidelines for teachers and students, where questions about technical tools used are explained, for example Moodle as a main platform for lectures and Zoom for live conferencing.
 LSE also offers a detailed description of requirements as well as a Student Hub, through which students can connect to the LSE community in order to combat isolation and engage in virtual communication.
 Find here more tips on how to connect virtually.